material-components/material-components-android/docs/components/Checkbox.md

 </selector>
 ```

-or using the styles in the layout (affects only this checkbox):
+Use the styles in the layout.
+That affects only this checkbox:

 ```xml
 <CheckBox